Willard W. Millikan: Post war

 Returning to the United States, he was released from active duty in January 1946 as a major.

 He joined the District of Columbia Air National Guard as a captain in October 1946.
 Upgraded once more to the grade of major, he was appointed commander of the 121st Fighter Squadron in May 1948.
 Promoted to lieutenant colonel, he commanded the 121st when this unit was activated in February 1951 for Korean War service.
 In June 1951, he became commander of the 33rd Fighter Interceptor Group at Otis Air Force Base in Massachusetts.
 He later became Deputy for Operations of the 33rd Fighter Wing at Otis before his release from active duty in October 1952.
 He assumed command of the 113th Fighter Interceptor Wing (Air Guard) at Andrews Air Force Base in Maryland, on November 1, 1952.

 On January 2, 1954, he established a new West to East speed record of four hours and six minutes flying a combat-equipped F-86F Sabre from Los Angeles International Airport to Floyd Bennett Field in New York, with one refueling stop at Offutt Air Force Base in Nebraska.
 He was a command pilot with more than 5,200 hours of fighter time, 1,500 of these in the F-100 Super Sabre.

 On October 1, 1961, Millikan led the 113th Tactical Fighter Wing on active duty when it was federalized in the wake of the Berlin Crisis.
 The wing, composed of F-100 Super Sabres from Washington, D.C., New York and Colorado, performed with distinction during Swift Strike II, the largest Army and Air Force exercise since the end of World War II.
 He planned and led the first Air Guard fighter non-stop deployment, utilizing three aerial refuellings to Europe and back in August 1964, for which he received the Legion of Merit and a sixth Distinguished Flying Cross.
 He also led the unit during the 1968 Pueblo incident.

-On April 1968, he was appointed as commander of the 833rd Air Division at Seymour Johnson Air Force Base in North Carolina, serving till his retirement from the Air Force in 1969, at the rank of major general.
+In April 1968, he was appointed as commander of the 833rd Air Division at Seymour Johnson Air Force Base in North Carolina, serving till his retirement from the Air Force in 1969, at the rank of major general.